This chapter prescribes federal agency requirements for securing public money on deposit at depositaries.

 Fiscal Service must:

 An agency with statutory authority to hold public money outside of Treasury’s cash account must deposit funds in a financial institution meeting the requirements of 31 CFR 202.
 Agencies are encouraged, but not required, to use minority financial institutions as depositaries whenever these institutions can provide required banking services without an appreciable increase in cost or risk to the Government.
-The Treasury’s Minority Bank Deposit Program (MBDP) is a voluntary program to encourage agencies, State and local governments, and the private sector to use participants as depositaries and financial agents.
-The Fiscal Service annually certifies qualified minority institutions and maintains a roster of MBDP participants.
-See the Fiscal Service Web site at http://www.fms.treas.gov/mbdp/index.html.
+The Treasury’s Minority Bank Deposit Program (MBDP) is a voluntary program to encourage agencies, state and local governments, and the private sector to use participants as depositaries and financial agents.
+Fiscal Service annually certifies qualified minority institutions and maintains a roster of MBDP participants (see the Treasury Collateral Management and Monitoring website).

-To acquire a V account, agencies must fill out and submit the TCMM Agency Access Form (see the Fiscal Service Web site at http://www.fms.treas.gov/collateral/index.html).
+To acquire a V account, agencies must fill out and submit the TCMM Agency Access Form.
 Each agency must use its V account number to establish an account at an authorized depositary.
 Also, agencies use their V accounts in TCMM for managing their collateral requirements.
-The Fiscal Service assigns agency account numbers.
+Fiscal Service assigns agency account numbers.

 Under FDIC regulations: